rowanoulton/middle/README.md

-# middle
+# Middle
-A rails application for masked emailing
+A rails application for masked emailing.